U'uru: Death of Puni and his succession, 1786

-Tutaha (Ha'amanimani) left Raiatea in November 1788 to settle permanently in Tahiti, and served as a high priest of ʻOro.
-He later became the prime minister of Pomare I. In 1797, he sought assistance from Captain James Wilson to reclaim power over Raiatea, but his efforts were unsuccessful.
-Tutaha was ultimately assassinated on December 3, 1798, at Pare due to his involvement in a dispute between Pomare I and his son Pomare II.
+Tutaha (Ha'amanimani) left Ra'iātea in November 1788 to settle permanently in Tahiti, and served as a high priest of ʻOro.
+He later became the prime minister of Pōmare I. In 1797, he sought assistance from Captain James Wilson to reclaim power over Ra'iātea, but his efforts were unsuccessful.
+Tutaha was ultimately assassinated on December 3, 1798, at Pare due to his involvement in a dispute between Pōmare I and his son Pōmare II.

-According to the testimony of Chief Tefa'aora III (b. ca. 1828), on October 4, 1845, Puni was succeeded by his daughter, Teri'imaevarua a Puni.
-She was reportedly twelve years old in 1774, when Johann Reinhold Forster and his son Georg Forster heard of her during James Cook’s second voyage to the Leeward Islands.
+According to the testimony of Chief Tefa'aora III (b. ca. 1828), recorded on 4 October 1845, Puni was succeeded by his daughter, Maevarua.
+She was reportedly twelve years old in 1774, when Johann Reinhold Forster and his son Georg Forster heard of her during James Cook's second voyage to the Leeward Islands.
 Maevarua was later succeeded by Teri'imaevarua a Te'aue (b. ca. 1800), Puni's great-granddaughter, who became the consort of Tefa'aora II (c.
 1800-1843) and mother of Tefa'aora III.

-According to tradition, Puni is believed to be a descendant of Teriitaumihau and Hoataatama.
+According to tradition, Puni is believed to be a descendant of Teri'itaumihau a Puarai and Hoataatama.
 Hiro, said to have lived around 1200–1250, was the great-grandfather of Hoataatama.
 His genealogy traces back to the mythical origins of the world, to the supreme god Ta'aroanuitahitumu, the creator of all things.

-Captain Cook mentioned this deity in his journal under the name "Tarroutahitoomoo."
+In his journal, James Cook recorded the deity as Tarroutahitoomoo (Ta'aroatahitumu).
 According to the account he received, "Ta'aroa" or "Tetumu" existed before everything, except for a primordial rock called "Tepapa" which he embraced and begat Aoni, described as a "vegetable mold".
-Ta'aroa then shaped the earth, the sea, fresh water, the sun, the moon, and the stars, before finally creating the gods—divine beings positioned between himself and humanity.
+Ta'aroa then shaped the earth, the sea, fresh water, the sun, the moon, and the stars, before finally creating the gods, divine beings positioned between himself and humanity.
 These gods later gave rise to humankind, ascended to the heavens, and left the world to their descendants.

-James Morisson.
-Omai's muskets.
+James Morrison.
+Ma'i's muskets.
 1791

 In January 1791, while in Tahiti, Bounty mutineer James Morrison received reports from the inhabitants of Huahine concerning Ma'i.
 They informed him that Ma'i's muskets were in the possession of a chief who was a friend of his, "Tennanea", said to be the brother of "Tayreetarieea", king of "Hooaheine".
 The King "Tayreetarieea" mentioned by Morrison may have been Teri'itaria I, the ari'i rahi (principal chief) encountered by James Cook.
 However, according to the genealogist Mare, Teri'itaria I was not Tenani'a's brother but rather his cousin.
 Tenani'a, on the other hand, was indeed the elder brother of Mahine.
-'Teri'itaria' was a chiefly title borne by multiple sovereigns of Huahine.
+"Teri'itaria" was a chiefly title borne by multiple sovereigns of Huahine.
 The prevailing consensus is that Mahine, who bore the title Teri'itaria, assumed rulership of Huahine toward the end of 1790.
-In some accounts, Tenania and Mahine were regarded as co-kings of Huahine, jointly ruling the island after the removal of Teha'apapa I and her son Teri'itaria I.
+In some accounts, Tenani'a and Mahine were regarded as co-kings of Huahine, jointly ruling the island after the removal of Teha'apapa I and her son Teri'itaria I.